bentoml/BentoML/docker/docs/yatai-service/README.md

 ## Overview of Images

-Three types of images provided in the registry:
+Types of images provided in the registry:
 - `runtime`: Includes BentoML latest PyPI releases
-- `devel`: Nightly releases from `master` branch.

 ## Notes